Nirvana: Oshu Fujiwara Dynasty's Theme (Behind All War is Selfish Ambition)

 THEME: Behind every war is someone’s selfish ambition and greed. https://www.helpingwritersbecomeauthors.com/what-is-the-relationship-between-plot-and-theme/

-Here is a playlist I created for this book:
+Here is a video that inspired me as I thought for this book:

 Nobody really knows what these characters were really thinking and feeling as they went through the happenings that ended up destroying this family’s reign.
 We can only venture an intelligent guess.
 So I will be exploring betrayal inside the family and how this affected the main characters (Yuan, given a Chinese name, a symbol that this royal child is out of place in her Japanese world) and Tsunekiyo Fujiwara (real name of a real person who lived).
 Nobody knows the name of Tsunekiyo’s wife who lived on after he died.
 The main reason for the fall of the Oshu Fujiwara dynasty was betrayal within the family.
 My protagonist (male lead) was very heroic and deeply spiritual.
 He was always concerned about doing the right thing, no matter the consequences.
 He married for love, kind of like a Romeo and Juliet type of romance, because his family and his wife’s family were at war with each other.
 The marriage brought him love, but at the cost of his life.
 He ordered his wife not to kill herself but to live on for the sake of their son, if he should die in battle.
 He dies in battle, heroically standing by his wife’s family, suffering a brutal, painful death as punishment.
 She ends up marrying the enemy in a forced marriage, the price she pays for “living on”.
 This is the only way she can stay alive.
 She has a son from this enemy marriage that she becomes attached to.
 But the son is evil and causes her to get off her path, where she ends up siding with her second son (from the enemy she married) against her first son (from her true love who died).
 But Jesus lets her into heaven, but when she gets there, she does not want to marry her first husband in heaven, feeling alienated against him for following his advice to stay alive, which forced her to marry the enemy.
 So that’s the germ of the story.
 The subplot will be the happenings that really happened to this family and will be deeply tied into the main plot which revolves around regrets and love.
 So the story question will be how can the protagonist (who valiantly died for his wife) convince his true love that he deserves to be her husband for eternity?
 Jesus will not force her to marry her true love.
 She has to learn by herself that he is her true love.
 I think this has the makings of a great story, while at the same time teaching my readers some much needed history about my ancestors.